 The era of lightweight hiking boots is dominated by what are best described as Gore-Tex walking shoes.
-They are designed for day walks or short backpacking trips.
+These shoes are designed for day walks or short backpacking trips.
 At first look, they can appear to be a rugged version of athletic shoes, designed with a Gore-Tex top for lightness and a Vibram sole for traction.
-These are perfect for people who like to walk but rarely carry a heavy backpack.
-Because they are flexible, they are easy to break in, and with fresh socks, they rarely cause blister problems.
-Because they are light, general hiking fatigue is greatly reduced.
+There is no reason to get anything else because: 1) They are flexible, 2) They are easy to break in, and 3) With fresh socks, they rarely cause blisters.
+Since they are light, general hiking fatigue is greatly reduced.
 The models I like have some extra muscle built into them so that they can work for backpacking (and weight bearing).

 On the negative side, because hiking boots are light, traction can be far from great on steep, gravelly surfaces.
-In addition, they provide less than ideal ankle support, which can be a problem in rocky areas, such as along a stream where you might want to go trout fishing.
+In addition, some provide less than ideal ankle support, which can be a problem in rocky areas, such as along a stream where you might want to go trout fishing.
 (I prefer midlevel for ankle support.)

 But for long hikes, they don’t work.
 The drawback is that if you don’t have the proper socks and your foot starts slipping around in the boot, blisters will inevitably follow.
-If you just want to go for a walk or a good tromp with a backpack, then hiking shoes or hunting boots will serve you better.

 At the Store

 Instead, go into the store with your mind clear about what you want, find it, and buy it.
-If you want the best, expect to spend $85–200 for hiking boots, $100–250 for hunting boots, $250–300 for mountaineering boots.
+If you want the best, expect to spend $100-175 for hiking boots.
 If you go much cheaper, well, then you are getting cheap footwear.

 If you plan to use the advice of a shoe salesperson, first look at what kind of boots he or she is wearing.
 If the salesperson isn’t even wearing boots, then their advice may not be worth much.
-Most people I know who own quality boots, including salespeople, wear them almost daily if their jobs allow, since boots are the best footwear available.
+Most people I know who own quality boots, including salespeople, often wear them almost daily if their jobs allow, since boots are the best footwear available.
 However, even these well-meaning folks can offer sketchy advice.
-Plenty of hikers claim to wear the world’s greatest boot!
-Instead of asking how great the boot is, ask, “How many blisters did you get when you hiked 12 miles a day for a week?”
+Every hiker I know claims that they have chosen the world’s greatest boot!
+Instead of asking how great the boot is, ask, “How many blisters did you get when you hiked 12 miles a day every day for a week?”